 Are you looking for things to do in Stirling, Scotland?
 Boomer travelers will find plenty of active travel options.
 This article, written by a UK expat and world traveler, introduces My Itchy Travel Feet readers to the top things to do, including hiking the National Wallace Monument, Gowan Hills, and Stirling Castle trails.
 You’ll also learn about where to stay, dine, and shop not to mention touring Stirling Castle and the University of Stirling.

-Planning a trip to Scotland?
-Well, if you’re looking for some active travel options, you’ll find them in beautiful Stirling.
-Located in central Scotland, this area is an extremely picturesque region with various hiking trails that guarantee amazing views of the landscape.
-Guest contributor, Shaly Pereira from traveltoes85, is here to share with us some of the best things to do in Stirling, Scotland.
+Located in central Scotland, Stirling is situated in an extremely picturesque region with various hiking trails that guarantee amazing views of the landscape.
+Guest contributor, Shaly Pereira from traveltoes85, is here to share with us some of her best experiences in Stirling, Scotland

-Known as the heritage capital of Scotland, Stirling lies in Central Scotland.
-Some celebrated historical battles were fought here like the Battle of Stirling and the Battle of Sauchieburn.
-Important royalty is buried here too – the ruins of Cambuskenneth Abbey, are the resting place of King James III of Scotland and his queen, Margaret of Denmark.
+Important royalty is buried here too – the ruins of Cambuskenneth Abbey, are the resting place of King James III of Scotland.
+His queen, Margaret of Denmark, is also buried here.

 The National Wallace Monument

 Located on the outskirts of the city, on the Abbey Craig hill, this monument is a national landmark to Scotland’s Guardian and Patriot, Sir William Wallace.
-At the bottom of Abbey Craig is the Legends Coffee House, a warm and cozy place which sells the most delicious cheesecake.
+At the bottom of Abbey Craig is Legends at the Monument coffee house, a warm and cozy place which sells the most delicious cheesecake.